nico78916/TrollMenuLethalCompany/README.md

 Use this menu to change the value and amount of the items on map generation.

+### Alive Enemies Menu

+List all the alive enemies and you can :
+- Kill them (only option for now)
+The objective of next update is to teleport them to a random location or a player location.

 ### Player Menu

 Not here yet